 What is it about Beethoven’s work that makes it so appealing to proponents of such diverse viewpoints?

 Put another way: What does Beethoven’s music mean?

 Do you think that this meaning is intrinsic to the piece itself, or is it extrinsic, something with which various individuals and movements have chosen to invest it?
 What use would you use this music for?

 Why does Beethoven start with a fugue, breaking with the longstanding convention of writing a first movement in sonata form?
-Does a fugue contain the same spirit of conflict as sonata form?
+Does a fugue contain the same spirit of conflict as sonata form, with its struggles between themes and keys?
 If not, what does it symbolize/suggest?

-And the quartet has seven movements — unusual movements.
+And the quartet has seven movements, not four — and they are unusual movements.
 What is going on here?
 How do the movements differ from each other?
 How do they carry forward a single unified idea?